arcmags/vim-srt/README.md

 # vim-srt

 This is a vim9script filetype plugin for working with subtitle (*.srt*) files.
-It adds commands for cleaning, renumbering, and adjusting subtitle timecodes.
+It adds various commands for tidying subtitles, renumbering them, modifying their contents, and adjusting their timecodes.

 ## Installation
 Install using a plugin manager, or use vim's builtin package support: